Guide

 What if customers refuse the price increase?

-Listen to their concerns and be prepared to explain the value your product or service offers.
-For key customers, you might consider a temporary discount or a phased increase.
-However, be confident in your pricing and understand that you may lose a small number of price-sensitive customers.
+Listen to their concerns and explain the value your product or service provides.
+For key customers, consider a temporary discount or phased increase.
+Accept that you may lose a small number of price-sensitive customers while maintaining confidence in your pricing.

 How often should I review my prices?

-It's a good practice to review your pricing at least once a year.
-This allows you to account for inflation, changes in your costs, and shifts in the market.
-Regular reviews prevent the need for large, sudden price hikes that can surprise customers.
+Review your pricing at least once a year to account for inflation, cost changes, and market shifts.
+Regular reviews prevent large, sudden increases that surprise customers.

 Disclaimer